 Blackfishing, like cultural appropriation (especially of Black culture, including Black American culture specifically, by non-Black people), allows non-Black people to use Black culture as they see fit.
 Antiblack racism means that Black people are often ignored or even dismissed for appearing, behaving like, and embracing their own culture and natural looks.
 White and non-Black people using Black culture, using BAVE (Black American Vernacular English), singing Black genres and styles, dancing Black dances, and cooking Black recipes (successfully), are all seen as exceptional.

 When a visibly Black woman (especially if she is dark-skinned and monoracial) talks with BAVE, especially if done consistently, she is looked down upon as uncouth and ghetto.
 If a white or non-Black woman does it, it’s seen as cool and trendy by the non-Black masses.
 However, a lot of Black people (though there are exceptions), see it as thievery and clownish.
 We are right.

-Meanwhile white and non-Black people can certainly employ the use of blackfishing and cultural appropriation, but can stop whenever it ceases being convenient for them.
-A blackfish can take off their makeup, fake tans (or let natural tans wear off, if such apply), change their hair or remove certain styles or pieces, change their wardrobe.
+Meanwhile, white and non-Black people can certainly employ the use of blackfishing and cultural appropriation but can stop whenever it ceases being convenient for them.
+A blackfish can take off their makeup, fake tans (or let natural tans wear off if such applies), change their hair or remove certain styles or pieces, and change their wardrobe.

 Black culture should not be something for non-black people to put on or take off like a coat.
 It should not be used for their success and adoration, while the people who created it get paid dust for utilizing it themselves.
 White and many non-Black audiences would rather get the Black culture they crave in the form of non-Black faces.